danvk/boggle-paper/paper/content.typ

   [{A, E}], [R]
 )

-@natural-tree and @orderly-tree show two trees for this board class, the first without word reordering ("spelling order") and the second with reording (an "orderly tree").
+@natural-tree and @orderly-tree show two trees for this board class, the first without word reordering ("spelling order") and the second with reordering (an "orderly tree").

 #figure(image("tree.svg"),
   caption: [